World Doctors' Day

 Patients: the center of everything

-Dr. Gomez Cerezo's vocation does not stem from a specific interest in rare diseases, but from a broader passion for internal medicine and for the challenge of diagnosing and treating patients.
-"The vocation as a physician has to do with the desire to help patients through diagnosis and treatment.
-At first, when I started at La Paz Hospital, I did not think about specializing in rare diseases, but little by little you realize that it is a world with unique challenges, which, although difficult, enrich you both professionally and personally.
-Each new case is a challenge that forces you to study, to get involved...", she reflects.
+Dr. Gómez Cerezo’s calling does not stem from a specific interest in rare diseases, but rather from a broader passion for internal medicine and the challenge of diagnosing and treating patients.
+“The calling to be a doctor has to do with the desire to help patients through diagnosis and treatment.
+“At first, when I started at La Paz Hospital, I didn’t plan to specialize in rare diseases, but little by little you realize that it’s a world with unique challenges—challenges that, although difficult, enrich you both professionally and personally.
+Every new case is a challenge that forces you to study and get involved…,” he reflects.

-In his experience, Dr. Gómez Cerezo has also learned to deal with the emotional burden of working with rare diseases.
-The difficulty of many diagnoses and the impact of diagnoses that must be communicated to families, sometimes definitively, are particularly hard and defining moments.
-"The diagnosis of a rare disease can be devastating, so it is essential that the physician not only delivers the news, but also clearly explains the therapeutic alternatives and treatment possibilities," she says.
+Through his experience, Dr. Gómez Cerezo has also learned to cope with the emotional toll of working with rare diseases.
+The difficulty of many diagnoses and the impact of having to communicate them to families—sometimes definitively—are particularly difficult and pivotal moments.
+“A diagnosis of a rare disease can be devastating, so it is essential that the doctor not only deliver the news but also clearly explain the therapeutic options and treatment possibilities,” he says.

 Today, on World Doctors' Day, we celebrate the dedication, effort and commitment of professionals like Dr. Gómez Cerezo, who, with their vocation and passion for medicine, continue to fight for a future in which the diagnosis and treatment of rare diseases is not a challenge, but an increasingly attainable reality.